greenmancode/docs/Cyber.md

 # Cyber Documentation
 Created by Greenman#0490.
 This is not official documentation.

+Last Updated: Nov.
+10 2018

+Update: This documentation is now old and is here for archival purposes

 ### getrenv

 Returns a table populated with the main Roblox thread environment